CookieBonBon/CookieBonBon/README.md

 ★ .
 Greetings!
 Off the start - what to call me?

 Either Bon, Bonny or Cookie, but first 2 appeal to me most!
 You can also call me by the name of the character I am at the very moment - skin that has 'me/me irl' in the name!
+If you don't know the name of the charcater feel free to ask ^_^

 ★ .
 All basic dni!